 With Volume Purchase Program (VPP) being replaced by Apple Business Manager, considerable changes are coming to how IT administrators purchase, manage, and deploy apps.

-Kandji also recently released Auto Apps – custom apps that are pre-packaged, hosted, and automatically updated apps available to deploy with a single click.
+In early 2020, Kandji also released Auto Apps – custom apps that are pre-packaged, hosted, and automatically updated apps available to deploy with a single click.

 We’ll start with a quick overview of the platforms that we’ll be discussing.
 But before we move forward, it’s important to make clear that VPP will be deprecated and merged with Apple Business Manager on December 1st of 2019.
 From that day onwards, VPP will not be available – though we will still use the term in this guide.